 Now, the same crew – Nick Stanton, Guy Bentley, Mark Catsburg and Jon Harper – is opening a NYC-style pizza joint with a dark and moody cocktail bar out back.
 It’ll be more in line with the team’s other venues, Carlton’s ’70s-inspired pizzeria Leonardo’s Pizza Palace, and South Yarra party bar Leonard’s House of Love.

-Chef Stanton is currently travelling in the US, pulling inspiration from pizzerias such as California’s Prime Pizza, an old-school spot doing classic pies; Italian supper club Joan’s in Hollywood; and Pizzanista in downtown LA.
+Chef Stanton spent time travelling through the US, pulling inspiration from pizzerias such as California’s Prime Pizza, an old-school spot doing classic pies; Italian supper club Joan’s in Hollywood; and Pizzanista in downtown LA.

 “Lots of skaters go there,” Stanton says.
 “They do this meat pizza with sausage, bacon and pepperoni, and it had the best dough.
 It was so incredibly good.
 But it’s not even the food.
 It’s the fit-out, the design, the way they operate, it’s something we don’t have in Australia.